joelcarlson/joelcarlson.github.io/_research/a_mlradiotherapy.md

 As stated above, the MLC is the final component between the linear accelerator and the patient.
 It is used to shape the beam into the complex shapes required.
-The MLC used in this study is known as the Varian Millennium 120 MLC, and is shown here:
+The MLC used in this study is known as the Varian Millennium 120 MLC, as shown here:

 <a href="/figs/mlradiotherapy/millenniumMLC.PNG" data-lightbox="MLC" data-title="The Varian Millennium 120 MLC"><img src="/figs/mlradiotherapy/millenniumMLC.PNG" alt="Millennium 120 MLC" /></a>

 The MLC consists of 120 individual leaves, 60 per side.
 Each side consists of 40 inner leaves of 5 mm width, and 20 outer (10 per side) 10 mm leaves.
 The movement of such an MLC is visualized [here](http://joelcarlson.me/2014/12/29/MLC-Movements/).
+During delivery of a plan, the MLC reports it's real time position in the form of "motor counts", which can be converted to millimeters using a manufacturer specified and medical physicist verified constant of proportionality.

 It has been hypothesized that the MLC is the main contributor of errors which cause plans to fail the verification comparison.

-Accounting for differences in planned and delivered MLC positions, then, is likely to be important for increasing the accuracy of dose calculation.
-To
+Accounting for differences in planned and delivered MLC positions is likely to be important for increasing the accuracy of dose calculation.
+The goal, then, is to use any information we can extract from the MLC during delivery to predict errors in positions, and then feed these back to the treatment planning system, so that it may calculate the distributions with knowledge of how the MLC behaves in the real world.

-The question remains, however, as to how the comparison between planned and delivered distributions should be compared.
-One method is known as gamma analysis.

 ###Gamma Analysis

 Gamma analysis is one way of interpreting the results of the comparison between planned